jeffpar/spy/README.md

 This is a resurrected version of a tool I wrote some 30 years ago to help debug issues with DOS (or other real-mode x86 software), especially issues occurring during the boot process, or issues that couldn't easily be debugged with a conventional debugger.
-It used v86-mode to maintain more control over the machine and any real-mode software, while simultaneously being less intrusive.
+It effectively reboots the machine in v86-mode, with the debugger running in protected-mode, waiting for a hotkey (F12) or any unexpected faults, and interacts with the user via VGA and PC keyboard or serial port.

 Since this tool was never meant to be an actual product, it makes lots of assumptions, does the bare minimum required to get the job done, probably contains a number of mistakes